About Us

 (√) What is the Primary Goal of WTM?

-Wellness Through Movement (WTM) began in January of 2007 when an innovative elementary school, Hawaii Preparatory Academy (HPA), became interested in the Feldenkrais® Method (kinesthesia movement) with their physical education (p.e.) classes.
-Ms. Catherine Rosasco Mitchell, a Feldenkrais Practitioner, joined Hawaii Preparatory Academy physical education (p.e.) teacher Susie Jones to create the WTM program for elementary schools.
+Wellness Through Movement (WTM) began in January of 2007 when the elementary school, Hawaii Preparatory Academy (HPA), became interested in the Feldenkrais® Method and physical education (P.E.) classes.
+Ms. Catherine Rosasco-Mitchell, a Feldenkrais® Practitioner, joined physical education (P.E.) teacher, Susie Jones, to create the WTM program.

-During the same period at the start of WTM, Rosasco-Mitchell was asked to take emergency drug newborns as a foster parent.
-Her first baby brought her into the world of children with learning difficulties.
-She decided to adopt a program for all children regardless of condition.
+During the same period at the start of WTM, Rosasco-Mitchell was asked to take care of emergency-newborns of drug addicts.
+Her first baby brought her into the extreme need for children and learning difficulties.
+She decided to design a program for elementary schools, regardless of children’s condition.

-For the next thirteen years, Rosasco-Mitchell continued to refine and test the WTM program.
-Parker School, Waldorf, and Kohala Elementary (2008 -2016) helped.
-After three years of testing, children displayed a serendipitous discovery.
+After three years of testing children a serendipitous discovery happened.
 According to teachers and parents at the Kohala Elementary School, well-being and cognitive disorders improved.
-In 2018 Rosasco-Mitchell presented her hypothesis that re-educating the sensory body improves well-being and cognitive disorders.
-According to Cathy Kerr of Brown University (2017), the reeducation of neuromuscular patterns could be related to the behavior of cognitive function.
+In 2018 Rosasco-Mitchell presented her hypothesis that reeducating the sensory body improves well-being and cognitive disorders.
+Scientist concurred, movement patterns and behavior could be interdependent.

-As of August 2022, Rosasco-Mitchell continues working with professional educators and researchers to compile a comprehensive educational website to share WTM tips with all people working with elementary school children.
+As of August 2022, Rosasco-Mitchell works with professional educators and researchers to compile a comprehensive educational website of WTM.

 Founder and Co-Creator 2004 – Present